 Apple Music does not have a free version.
 You can download tracks to listen offline in the paid one but you won’t be able to listen to podcasts, as it’s not available in the Apple Music app.

 There’s no high-resolution streaming either.
-But it does have some great features.
-It’s available on both iOS and Android for $9.99 per month.
+But it does have some great features including:

-Founded in April 2008 and now with more than 15 million songs, 4,500 artists, and 1,500 live radio stations, iHeartRadio is the best in curated playlists and radio stations.
+Founded in April 2008 and now with more than 30 million songs and 860 live radio stations, iHeartRadio is the best in curated playlists and radio stations.
 You can search, personalize, and customize your music needs very easily.

-Founded in 2007, SoundCloud does not just allow the user to stream music, but also to share their own music.
+Founded in 2007, SoundCloud doesn’t just allow the user to stream music, but also to share their own music.
 This means SoundCloud has a huge variety of music and songs you can’t find anywhere else.

-With around 125 million mainstream and user-generated songs available, SoundCloud provides all of its basic functions like access to unlimited playlists and a few statistics for free.
-Though it’s “discover music” options are limited.
+With around 150 million mainstream and user-generated songs available, SoundCloud provides all of its basic functions like access to unlimited playlists and a few statistics for free.
+Though its “discover music” options are limited.

-It has a maximum streaming quality of 256kbps and is available on iOS or Android for free with ads, or a premium, ad-free version called SoundCloud Go for $9.99 a month.
+It has a maximum streaming quality of 256kbps and is available on iOS or Android for free with ads, or a premium, ad-free version called SoundCloud Go for $4.99/month or SoundCloud Go+ for $9.99/month.

 5. YouTube Music